 The future of automotive is electric

 As concerns over the climate crisis continue to grow, so does the demand for electric vehicles.
 Despite the obvious benefits of BEVs, the successful adoption of them requires new solutions in the automotive industry to address new end-user concerns like fire protection, corrosion and impact protection, temperature management and electrical shielding.
-Just as KC Jones has done for the last sixty-five years we are adapting to offer these solutions to our customers.
+Just as KC Jones has done for the last sixty-five years we are adapting to offer these unique finishing solutions to our customers.

 Custom Coatings for Better Batteries

-KC Jones’ unique line of functional coatings can play a key role in enhancing the performance and sustainability of Battery Electric Vehicles by:
+KC Jones’ unique line of functional coatings and plating solutions can play a key role in enhancing the performance and sustainability of Battery Electric Vehicles by:

 - Protecting critical components from corrosion and external elements